 Reflecting on your own perspectives on writing and your life as a writer

 I feel like we can’t have a month where we talk about perspectives on writing without challenging ourselves about our own perspectives on our writing and our life as writers.
-I find it harder and harder to consolidate for myself what it means to live this crazy life of writing.
+I find it harder to consolidate for myself what it means to live this crazy life of writing.
 I am so busy actually writing I don’t really take the time to think about how it makes me feel or how the lifestyle influences my life on a grander scale.

 What do you think about writing?
 More importantly, what do you think of yourself as a writer?
 Try this: Think of your life as a writer and your writing.
 Now write down the first three words that come to mind.
 For me: Crazy, white, money.
 This is a great jump-off point for thinking about your own perceptions about writing.
 Let’s consider mine for now and what they say about my feelings on my life as a writer.

 Crazy– Well, aside from just being an all around eccentric sort of guy, when it comes to a life of writing I do sometimes consider it to be a little crazy; both in a good way and a bad way.
 On one hand writing is an excellent way to express my feelings and share with people the ramblings of my day.
 I love how often I don’t know what I’m going to write about until I actually sit down and put my fingers to the keys.
 On the other hand however, I do find myself occasionally faced with feelings of insecurity and uncertainty when it comes to my writing.
 Does what I have to share have value?
 Am I just wasting my time?
 So it is this polarization of feelings that makes me sometimes feel that this life of writing is a little crazy.